 - What further actions and controls are required?: These are your realistic, sensible, and proportionate recommendations.

-- Timescales for further actions to be completed within: Be as specific as you can, with a date for review.
+- Timescales for further actions to be completed: Be as specific as possible, with a date for review.
 In this section, you can broadly allocate a month or six months, but in section four, you must specify a date.

 - Responsible person’s job role: This is who you’ll liaise with about the new controls.
 Avoid naming names.
 The responsibility for controlling the hazard should be attached to the role, whoever holds it.

 Look back at your risk assessment column and pick out the three most urgent hazards and actions.

 They can all be in the same hazard category, but you must be able to justify why they need the most urgent attention from a moral, legal, and financial perspective.

 a) Your moral argument

 Your employer has a duty of care, and morally, they shouldn’t overlook dangerous hazards that will cause harm, lengthy health issues, or potentially life-ending injuries.
 You can reflect on how hazards impact the mental health of the victim and those who witness the accident too.